Support to the National Coordinating Committee for Combatting Corruption

 What is the project about?

-The National Coordinating Committee to Combat Corruption (NCCCC) was established in 2010 by Prime Ministerial Decree to coordinate between different government entities to respond to Egypt’s commitment to the UNCAC and to develop the National Strategy for Anti-Corruption.
-The aim of this project is to support NCCCC and its sub-committees and to: a) overview research and international experiences that can inform choices in the fulfillment of its mandate; and b) advance the anti-corruption agenda and stress the importance of building on lessons learned especially with regards to the development of monitoring tools for transparency, integrity and anti-corruption that are relevant to the Egyptian context.
+The National Coordinating Committee to Combat Corruption (NCCCC) was established in 2010 by Prime Ministerial Decree to coordinate between different Government entities to respond to Egypt’s commitment to the United Nations Convention Against Corruption (UNCAC) and to develop the National Strategy for Anti-Corruption.
+The aim of this project is to a) overview research and international experiences that can inform choices in the fulfillment of its mandate in this interim period; and b) advance the anti-corruption agenda and stress the importance of building on lessons learned especially with regards to the development of monitoring tools for transparency, integrity and anti-corruption that are relevant to the Egyptian context.
 The project is expected to result in:

-A) Enhanced access of NCCCC and its subcommittees headed by the Minister of Justice to technical knowledge, policy advice, comparative experiences and networks on anti-corruption agencies (ACAs) and policy options for transparency and anti-corruption
+A) Enhanced access of NCCCC and particularly its Secretariat to technical knowledge, policy advice, comparative experiences and networks on anti-corruption agencies (ACAs) and policy options for transparency and anti-corruption

-B) Strengthened operational and communications capacities of the NCCCC's subcommittees to provide coordinated research and advice to NCCCC
+B) Strengthened operational and communications capacities of the NCCCC Secretariat to provide coordinated research and advice to NCCCC

 C) A national framework of anti-corruption relevant indicators is developed (policy and methodology recommendations) capturing changes to factors that have an influence on corruption in corrupt environment